 June, 1935: my grandmother, Mitzi in the elegant white hat, with some of Hollywood’s hardest working actors at one W.S.
 Van Dyke’s legendary Hollywood parties.
-The director had a tragic start to life and one of the most tragic endings in Hollywood.

 There are so many stories in this photo that as I began to research it I was even more convinced that Hollywood’s early stars were far more amazing than the films they starred in.
-Everyone in this picture has passed on so like gods we can dial time in any direction – before the photo, after the photo – and know the facts and figures of their lives.
+Everyone in this picture has passed on, so like gods, we can dial time in any direction – before the photo, after the photo – and know the facts and figures of their lives.

-There’s William Powell on the far left, at the time one of Metro-Goldwyn-Mayer’s biggest stars and blonde bombshell, Jean Harlow’s new man – he would also be her last.
+There’s William Powell on the far left, at the time one of Metro-Goldwyn-Mayer’s biggest stars and blonde bombshell Jean Harlow’s new man – he would also be her last.
 Sadly, in just under two years from this dazzling night, Powell will rush Harlow to the hospital and within 24 hours the platinum goddess would be dead from kidney failure at just 26 years old.
 She may well have been at this party, perhaps just around the corner in another gorgeous group of Hollywood’s box office titans; not that this pic is lacking from star power, however.

-Next to Powell is the elegant and hard-working actress, Aline McMahon, the daughter of an Irish-born father and Russian-born Jewish mother, which was probably a drama in itself during a time when ‘mixed marriages’ tore families apart.
+Next to Powell is the elegant and hard-working actress Aline McMahon, the daughter of an Irish-born father and Russian-born Jewish mother, which was probably a drama in itself during a time when ‘mixed marriages’ tore families apart.
 McMahon made dozens of films and was nominated for an Academy Award for Best Supporting Actress for her performance in Dragon Seed (1944).
-She was up against a tough field: Angela Lansbury, Agnes Moorehead, Jennifer Jones and Ethel Barrymore, who won the Oscar for None But the Lonely Heart.
+She was up against a tough field too: Angela Lansbury, Agnes Moorehead, Jennifer Jones and Ethel Barrymore, who won the Oscar for None But the Lonely Heart.
 McMahon continued to work in film and television for another forty years and finally retired in 1975.
-Her mother would live to 105 and McMahon herself died just seven years later in 1991 at 92 years of age.
+Her mother would live to 105 and McMahon herself died just seven years later in 1991, at 92 years of age.

 To her right is Otto Kruger, the German-American actor whose great-uncle was the South African pioneer and president, Paul Kruger.
-The year before this photo Otto Kruger was in four films, including Chained with Joan Crawford and Clark Gable.
+The year before this photo was taken, Otto Kruger was in four films, including Chained with Joan Crawford and Clark Gable.
 He was a prolific and versatile actor, generally appearing in multiple films each year up until the early 60s, including The Runaway Wife (1915), The Prizefighter and the Lady (1933), Treasure Island (1934), The Man I Married (1940), Murder, My Sweet (1944), Valentino (1951), High Noon (1952), The Wonderful World of the Brothers Grimm (1962) and Sex and the Single Girl (1964).
 He also had many television appearances from the late 50s – mainly Perry Mason – but retired from acting in 1964.
 He died ten years later on his 89th birthday at the Motion Picture and Television Hospital in Los Angeles.
 Kruger’s only child, Ottile Kruger, also chose acting but preferred the stage.

 Two Mexican-born sisters, actresses Renee and Raquel Torres strike perfect poses on either side of my glamorous grandmother, Mitzi Cummings who is wearing that sensational white hat.
 In fact, the sisters were half German, half Mexican and their birth name was Osterman.
 There were many beautiful women in Hollywood but evidently their foreign allure drove men crazy.
 Raquel reportedly said no to a $2 million marriage offer from a Polynesian prince and the year before this photo was taken had cancelled her wedding to film producer Charlie Feldman.